ryanfer123/DiscordBot-Gdsc/README.md

 2. Installed discord.py and gemini API
 3. created an .env file to use the gemini api and my discord bot token
 4. used docker compose for lavalink
+5. I tried cloning the GitHub repository but there were some issues in pushing commits so i have directly uploaded my project files
+6. Created a python environment
+7. Created a python file Discord_botgdsc.py with the main code